Chaudhary Ram Lubaya

-Chaudhary Ram Lubaya (1914-2017) was a politician from Punjab, India.
+Chaudhary Ram Lubhaya (1941–2017) was an Indian National Congress leader from Punjab who served as a Member of the Legislative Assembly.

 Personal life

-Ram Lubhaya was born into Chamar family to Chaudhary Sunder Singh at Hoshiarpur, Punjab, British India.
-He was a graduate from Panjab University.
+Chaudhary Ram Lubhaya was born into a Ravidassia family in 1941 in Village Piplanwala, Hoshiarpur district of Punjab, into a politically active family.
+His father, Chaudhary Sunder Singh, was an invincible leader who won all elections from 1946 onwards until 1989.
+He pursued his higher education at Panjab University, where he graduated before entering public life.

 He was married to former Union Minister of state and M.P, Santosh Chowdhary.

 Career

 In 2002, he became MLA from Sham Chaurasi constituency defeating Mohinder Kaur Josh.

 Lubhaya died in 2017 due to heart attack in the All India Institute Of Medical Science, Delhi.